1983 Australian Touring Car Championship: Season summary

 Brock's win in the final round at Lakeside was easily one of the drives of the series.
 In difficult, wet conditions that actually suited the smaller RX-7's rather than the heavier Commodores and Falcons, he lapped the entire field in the 35 laps after taking the lead on lap 2.
-His race almost ended coming out of the Karrasell on the first lap when the left rear tyre of his Commodore got out into the mud and pitched the car sideways, almost into the path of Gregg Hansford in the second Allan Moffat Racing Mazda RX-7.
-Brock recovered still in 3rd place and soon past an ailing Dick Johnson whose Falcon had suffered a power steering pump failure on the grid which would cause his early retirement as he could not steer the car properly.
+His race almost ended coming out of the Karrasell on the first lap when the left rear tyre of his Commodore got out into the mud and pitched the car sideways, almost into the path of both Dick Johnson in his Falcon, the big Ford finally working somewhere near right thanks to suspension work from former Williams F1 mechanic Wayne Eckersley who correctly deduced that the cars problem was actually incorrect settings on the front suspension and not at the rear as initially thought, and the ever improving ex-motorcycle Grand Prix winner Gregg Hansford in the second Allan Moffat Racing Mazda RX-7.
+Brock recovered still in 3rd place and soon past an ailing Johnson whose Falcon had suffered a power steering pump failure on the grid which would cause his early retirement as he could not steer the car properly.
 Brock then passed early leader Moffat on lap 2 and proceeded to run away from the field.
 Hansford also overtook Moffat who was wisely driving with an eye on the title, but Brock lapped the #31 Mazda through the back section of the circuit on the last lap.

 Moffat, Brock and Allan Grice (who won rounds 2 and 3 at Sandown and Symmons Plains in his new Roadways Racing Commodore before fading later in the series) were the only race winners in the 1983 ATCC.
 Defending champion Dick Johnson battled season long with an ill-handling Ford XE Falcon and could only manage two distant 3rd placings at both Sandown and Wanneroo (where he led for the only time in the series) to finish a disappointing 6th in the championship, 94 points behind Moffat.
-Johnson's 351cui, 5.8L V8 Falcon had the power, but not the handling to be a serious contender for the crown.
+Johnson's 351 cu in (5.8 L) V8 Falcon had the power, but not the handling to be a serious contender for the crown.
 It was only discovered before the final round at Lakeside that the problem with the Falcon's handling had been both a lack of rear tyres as well as the front suspension of the car.